NicoG60/QFontIcon/README.md

 ## Description

-QFontIcon is a simple library that enables you to load one or several icon/glyph fonts and use them.
+QFontIcon is a simple library that allows you to load one or several icon/glyph fonts and use them.

 Inspired by [QtAwesome](https://github.com/gamecreature/QtAwesome).